lukecampbell/module9/body/1-history.md

 70 known critical vulnerabilities disclosed in the common document formats.
-Nearly every employee expects to see documents in e-mails like these, it is our responsibility to let our employees know when it is safe to use them, which ones to use and how to verify the sender of the document.
+Nearly every employee expects to see documents in e-mails like these, it is our responsibility to let our employees know when it is safe to use them, which ones to use and how to verify the sender of the document (IBM 67).

 <img src="http://cl.ly/image/1E0h0J141M0y/Screen%20Shot%202012-11-29%20at%208.00.33%20PM.png" alt="Critical and High Vulnerabilities" />